joshua19881228/mergeCaffeModel/README.md

 ## 20170423 ##

 Copying weights using pairs has been confirmed.

+## 20170505 ##

+Update code to deal with newer virsion of Caffe.
+Add a complete example for merging models.